frishkorn/timeClock/README.md

-##timeClock - v2.1.0-beta
+timeClock - v2.1.1-release
 ---
-###An Arduino driven time clock with 16x2 multi-color LCD display, user input buttons, RTC, and SD card.
+An Arduino driven time clock with 16x2 multi-color LCD display, user input buttons, RTC, and SD card.

 *Arduino Uno, SD Shield, and RGB LCD Shield are required.
 There is a timeUtility.ino file in the utility folder you can run once to set the RTC and clear the devices onboard memory.*